Pyaar

-Pyār (Hindi: प्यार pjɑːɾ; Punjabi: ਪਿਆਰ pi'āra) is the Hindi and Punjabi word for love.
+Pyaar (Hindi: प्यार pjɑːɾ; Punjabi: ਪਿਆਰ pi'āra) is the Hindustani and Punjabi word for love.
 It is derived from Sanskrit priya (love) and kāra (act).
 It is one of the five virtues of Sikhism.

 Description

 Pyaar is prescribed by the Sikh gurus as the treatment for Kaam (extreme sexual desire, one of the five thieves).
 Regarding the usage of pyaar for sublimating kaam, Guru Gobind Singh makes the following remark:

 Hear ye all, I proclaim here the truth: only they who love God find Him.